bkkkk/lastfmr/README.md

 -   A “tidy” function that returns a concatenated `tibble` with more sensible column names and flattened nested structures.

-The function names are mapped directly from the endpoint name
+The function names are mapped directly from the endpoint name.

 Below is a summary of endpoint support: